aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/manage-presentation/save-presentation/_index.md

 ```

-### **Saving Presentations to Strict Open XML Spreadsheet Format**
+### **Saving Presentations to Strict Office Open XML Format**
-Aspose.Slides allows you to save the presentation in Strict Open XML format.
+Aspose.Slides allows you to save the presentation in Strict Office Open XML format.
 For that purpose, it provides the [**PptxOptions**](https://reference.aspose.com/slides/python-net/aspose.slides.export/pptxoptions/) class where you can set the Conformance property, while saving the presentation file.
-If you set its value as Conformance.Iso29500_2008_Strict, then the output presentation file will be saved in Strict Open XML format.
+If you set its value as Conformance.Iso29500_2008_Strict, then the output presentation file will be saved in Strict Office Open XML format.

-The following sample code creates a presentation and saves it in the Strict Open XML Format.
+The following sample code creates a presentation and saves it in the Strict Office Open XML Format.
 While calling the Save method for the presentation, the  **[PptxOptions](https://reference.aspose.com/slides/python-net/aspose.slides.export/pptxoptions/)** object is passed into it with the [**Conformance** ](https://reference.aspose.com/slides/python-net/aspose.slides.export/pptxoptions/)property set as [**Conformance.Iso29500_2008_Strict**](https://reference.aspose.com/slides/python-net/aspose.slides.export/conformance/).